Architecture That Earned Its Scars

 Skills

-Native InTouch skills (SKILL.md) + 5,000+ OpenClaw skills from upstream ClawHub (auto-install on first use, converted to deterministic YAML)
+Native InTouch AI skills (SKILL.md) + 5,000+ OpenClaw skills from upstream ClawHub (auto-install on first use, converted to deterministic YAML)

 Outbound Notifications